samarjit98/Cat-Breeds/README.md

 # Cat-Breeds
-Cat breed classification using RawCNN
+Cat breed classification using RowCNN and deriving interesting inter-breed relationships.

 Made with Caffeine and </> by:
   1. Samarjit Karmakar (167256)